 GPS and smart phone motion sensing will be integrated with features developed for journey preparation to provide users with on-foot information and guidance along specific routes.
-In addition, real-time ambisonic localized sound cues will be used to orient the user towards their destination and/or other features in their environment.
-Leveraging our team’s expertise in artificial intelligence and image processing, research and development will also be conducted to incorporate on-demand processing of phone-captured image/video data to detect obstacles and landmarks, from which users may be guided via localised auditory landmarks through cluttered and/or disrupted environments. $6K will be allocated to support R&D activities.
+In addition, real-time Ambisonic localised sound cues will orientate the user towards their destination and/or other environmental features.
+Our expertise in artificial intelligence and image processing will enable us to incorporate on-demand processing of phone-captured image/video data to detect obstacles and landmarks, from which users may be guided via localised auditory landmarks through cluttered and/or disrupted environments. $6K is allocated to support R&D activities.

 City-wide 360 sound/video recording:

-$3K will be allocated to the hiring of Swinburne students with relevant experience to capture sound and video recordings across Melbourne’s CBD, focusing on the key areas outlined in our scalability response.
-Consultation with competition partners, Metro, will also seek advice on railway stations within the CBD, as well as key construction sites for the Metro tunnel
+$3K is allocated to hiring Swinburne students with relevant experience to capture sound and video recordings across Melbourne’s CBD, focusing on the key areas outlined in our scalability response.
+We will consult with competition partners, Metro, on railway stations within the CBD as well as key construction sites for the Metro tunnel.

 Consultation and user evaluation:

-An aligned final year student research project will conduct focus group meetings with members of the vision-impaired community, and conduct initial user testing along the Ross House route.
-Focus groups will be primarily aimed at eliciting other key journeys/locations within the CBD, and refine the information being delivered by the app.
-User testing will be directly focused on both the utility of the tool for the Ross House route (initially), and its usability.
+An aligned final year student research project will conduct focus group meetings with members of the vision-impaired community, and initial user testing along the Ross House route.
+Focus groups will aim to elicit other key journeys/locations within the CBD, and refine the information being delivered by the app.
+Initial user testing will focus on both the utility and usability of the tool for the Ross House route.
 We will seek direct support from the City of Melbourne’s Disability Liaison committee and associated community groups for direct feedback, and recruitment of participants for these activities.

 Remaining funds ($1K) will be utilised for marketing and promotion of the app, along with in-kind contributions from Swinburne University.